getsmartatwork/hrms-python/README.md

-# Example of a scalable Flask API
+# HRMS python with scalable Flask API and swagger integration

 HRMS project with a scalable, maintainable, modular Flask API with a heavy emphasis on testing.